vikejs/vike/README.md

 ### React Tour

-Similarly to SSR frameworks,
+Similarly to Next.js,
-pages are defined by page files.
+you create pages by defining new `.page.jsx` files.

 ```jsx
 // /pages/index.page.jsx